-- Arts: Arts are an expression of culture and refer to the full range of creative expression.
-This includes but is not limited to, drama, visual arts, performance, music, film, literature, dance, crafts, community arts and community entertainment. - Heritage: Encompasses a community's evolving history, both oral and material.
-It includes stories, architecture, artefacts, events, way of life, documents and land use.
-It refers not only to the past but aspects of present day life. - Recreational: Diverse recreational opportunities are encouraged and promoted through development of public initiatives and facilities and the appropriate regulation of private operations.
-A range of active and passive recreational opportunities are pursued to support our diverse community and visitor base. - Education and Life Long Learning: Providing opportunities that will encourage and stimulate people to acquire knowledge and skills throughout their lives.
+Arts: // express music, f Heritag includes It refers Recrea through of priva pursued Educat and stir Arts are an expression ion.
+This includes but film, literature, dance, cri ge: Encompasses a com s stories, architecture, ar s not only to the past but itional: Diverse recrea in development of public is ate operations.
+A range d to support our diverse of tion and Life Long Le mulate people to acquire evelopment will be through enhancements of: of culture and refer to the full range of creativ is not limited to, drama, visual arts, performance afts, community arts and community entertainment. munity's evolving history, both oral and material.
+In trefacts, events, way of life, documents and land use t aspects of present day life. ational opportunities are encouraged and promote initiatives and facilities and the appropriate regulation of active and passive recreational opportunities are community and visitor base. terning: Providing opportunities that will encourage knowledge and skills throughout their lives.
 Services Objective Strategies Cultural Services 2.1 To stimulate active participation of the broader community in artistic practice to create social change through collaborative cultural development.
 2.1.1 Ensure the Zig Zag Cultural Centre is a focal point for community cultural development to grow and thrive.
 2.1.2 Ensure the Kalamunda Performing Arts Centre is promoted and well utilised by the community.
 2.1.3 Support existing cultural activities and provide opportunities to establish new initiatives for community cultural activities in partnership with community group, arts groups and networks.
 2.1.4 Review and implement the Shire's Cultural Plan to ensure cultural development is pursued through a guiding long term plan developed in partnership with the community.
 Functions and Events Services 2.2 To provide high quality and age appropriate entertainment for the benefit and happiness of our community 2.2.1 Continue to provide a range of events and festivals that target the many different demographics and interest groups within the community.
 2.2.2 Investigate funding opportunities and partnerships to enhance existing events and festivals or facilitate the establishment of new events and festivals.
 2.2.3 Provide high quality community recognition events and citizenship ceremonies.
 2.2.4 Annually review the program of events and festivals and ensure evaluations are demonstrating value and the desired effect is being achieved.